axelvaldez/radical-companies/_posts/2023-02-05-how-to-create-a-radical-start-up.markdown

    width="70%"
    alt="">
  </div>
- <p>As soon as possible the co-owners should get togetehr and figure out the answers to these questions,</p>
+ <p>As soon as possible the co-owners should get together and figure out answers to these questions.
+This would be your expressed alignment.
+The Mission will change often, the Purpose less often, and the Impact not without a deep discussion (<em>i.e.</em>, this is equivalent to creating a new company),</p>
   <table>
    <tr>
     <th>Impact (what for?)</th>